 The modern workplace is home to very demanding workloads and rife with distractions.
 Employees are often under extreme strain as their sense of well-being is stressed by a barrage of negative effects.
-Could Mindfulness help buffer employees from some of this constant stress and strain?
+Could Mindfulness at work help buffer employees from some of this constant stress and strain?

 To fill this gap, Raye et al examined the effectiveness of Mindfulness training in the workplace through randomized, active treatment-controlled trials of Mindfulness training in the workplace.
 The results have been published in their recent article in the Journal of Occupational Health Psychology.
 The training involved 60 employees of a Midwestern digital marketing firm.
 The study defined ‘Mindfulness at the workplace’ as specific skills working together: Concentration, Equanimity and Sensory Clarity.
 The participants were given a half-day session based on Unified Mindfulness lead by a trainer with over 18 years of experience.
 This study was the first to study the impact of Mindfulness on the participants’ attentional focus during the workday.